 I always make sure I have additional water stashed in my vehicle for my return hike up out of the canyon.

 I personally have done just fine on 3 or 4 day backpacking trips drinking plain water.
 I have never had a problem or felt different than normal.
+But I do not have issues with my electrolyte levels.

 I hope someone with medical knowledge will take the time to write us an article we can post.
 Recommendations suggesting best products, quantities, and the reasoning of the “why”.
+Until then, you know your body the best.

 Once you start down the trail head you have to make about 9.5 miles to the village center of Supai before you have water.
 Just prior to the village the stream is available but be sure to filter since animals may cause severe gastrointestinal problems created by bacteria or parasites.
 The horses, among other animals, do walk through it, poop in it, and pee, in that water.